WoodenHaptics/TEI_2015/Mechanics/lasercut_drawings/illustrator/README.md

   and then by "place" the .dxf files after scaling (see image import-from-dxf-settings.png for how this is done).

-  Note: engraved areas are marked as black through the live paint mode
-        which is discouraged by cutlasercut.com, someone with more illustrator skills - please help fix them.
+  These updated files are tested for cutting by cutlasercut.com just tell them to use 6.0 mm (or slightly less) plywood and cut as straight down as possible.

-  /Jonas Forsslund June 2nd 2015
+  /Jonas Forsslund June 2nd 2016